Skip to Content

 During the 1970s and 1980s, the Annual Shareholders’ Meetings generally lasted between 4.5 hours and 8 hours.
 A clear tendency could be recognized: growing numbers of institutional and private investors were making more and more remarks, which were becoming longer and longer.

-In the meantime, the number of people attending the Annual Shareholders’ Meeting equals the population of a small city.
-In 2013, around 8,100 shareholders participated, with some 1,000 people working behind the scenes to ensure that the event proceeded smoothly.
+The number of people attending the Annual Shareholders’ Meeting now equals the population of a small city.
+In 2016, around 7,450 shareholders participated, with some 1,000 people working behind the scenes to ensure that the event proceeded smoothly.
 Large numbers of shareholders took advantage of the opportunity to gather detailed information on topics of current interest in the foyer of Munich’s Olympiahalle.
 To mark the 200th anniversary of the company’s founder, Siemens presented a special exhibition of milestones in the life of Werner von Siemens.